Alain Soral: Media fame

 Returning to writing, Soral published Jusqu'où va-t-on descendre? – Abécédaire de la bêtise ambiante ("How far down are we going? – ABC's of ambient stupidity", 2002), followed by Socrate à Saint-Tropez (2003) and Misères du désir (2004).
-During the late 1990s and early 2000s, Soral was a regular guest on French talk shows where he frequently caused controversy with his diatribes against feminism, contemporary social liberalism (which he called "libertarian liberalism"), the liberal elite and modern society in general.
+During the late 1990s and early 2000s, Soral was a regular guest on French talk shows where he frequently caused controversy with his diatribes against feminism, capitalism, contemporary social liberalism (which he called "libertarian liberalism"), the liberal elite and modern society in general.
 Libération called him in 2002 a "left-wing reactionary".
-At the time, Soral professed to be a disciple of Marxist theorist Michel Clouscard (to whom he had borrowed the concept of "libertarian liberalism").
+At the time, Soral professed to be a disciple of Marxist theorist Michel Clouscard, to whom he had borrowed the concept of "libertarian liberalism".
 Clouscard initially endorsed Soral, but later rejected their association after Soral evolved towards the far-right.

 Soral's 2002 book Jusqu'où va-t-on descendre? included a jibe at comedian Dieudonné, whom he found too biased against "common" French people.
 Dieudonné then sought to meet Soral: the two men eventually became friends, having found, according to Soral, a common ground on "anti-Zionism" and the "Jewish lobby".

 During the 2000s, Soral, who presented himself as a sociologist, claimed to oppose communitarianism and stated that the "liberal-libertarian" ideology promoted by the French moderate left had imported anglo-saxon communitarianism into France, including its "feminist", "gay", and "regional" subdivisions.
 On the contrary, he commended the Muslim community for its ability to produce "men raised in values".

-Before Soral's discourse began openly antisemitic, his analysis of communitarianism involved remarks about the Jews.
+Before Soral's discourse began openly antisemitic, his analysis of communitarianism already included remarks about the Jews.
 He commented that in France, "all forms of growing communitarianism (gay, Islamic, etc.) form and strengthen through imitation of, hostility towards and opposition to Judeo-Zionist communitarianism, whose privileged status constitutes the communitarian jurisprudence by which their claims against the Republic are supported".